 Fees £1700 per year or £650 per term

 This course is divided into three terms of 10 weeks with a half term.
-Bookings are available for the whole year or for one or two terms only.
+Bookings are available for the whole year or on a term by term basis.
 Please note fees include End of year show at the Art Pavilion Mile End Park.
 Most basic art materials are included and you will be given a list of some specialist materials to buy when needed.
 This class in limited to no more 12 students to ensure quality student tutor contact time.

 The Course in Detail